IT-LAB-UAI/Documentation/Cisco/README.md

-## ♻️Resetting the Cisco 2901 Router to Factory Defaults
+## ♻️ Resetting the Cisco 2901 Router to Factory Defaults

 Before starting any configuration, it's important to reset the router to its factory state.
 This ensures that no previous settings interfere with your new setup.

-### 🔄Steps to Erase the Current Configuration:
+### 🔄 Steps to Erase the Current Configuration:

 1. Enter privileged EXEC mode:
    ```shell